 If conditions are favorable, the female will release her eggs in open water, and the male will fertilize them.
 The eggs will then sink to the bottom and fall through the marbles, out of their parents' reach.
 The fry will emerge from the marbles after about 7 days.
 At that time or before, parents should either be removed or kept constantly well fed.
 See the description of breeding techniques in Breeding Freshwater Fish: Barbs.
 Also, see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Easy

-Longfin Blue Danios are extremely hardy and disease is not usually a problem in a well maintained aquarium.
-However the finnage of this variety can be extra sensitive to fin rot and other diseases affecting that region.
-Fins may also be damaged during the normal activity of this fish.
-If large tears are noticed it may be wise to add a fin repair medication.
-With any additions to a tank such as new fish, plants, substrates, and decorations there is a risk of introducing disease.
-It's advisable to properly clean or quarantine anything that you want add to an established tank prior to introduction, so as not to upset the balance.
+Longfin Blue Danios are extremely hardy, and disease is not usually a problem in a well-maintained aquarium.
+However, the finnage of this variety can be extra sensitive to fin rot and other diseases.
+Fins may also be damaged during their normal activity.
+If you notice large tears, you may want to add a fin repair medication.
+With any additions to a tank, such as new fish, plants, substrates, and decorations, there is a risk of introducing disease.
+Properly clean or quarantine anything that you want add to an established tank so as not to upset the balance.